 Personally, I’m a bit addicted to the finding out who has recently “unfollowed” me.
 By getting this info in a quick and easy way, I can decide if I want to keep following that account or delete it from my feed.
 It feels a bit sneaky, but since there are so many people out there who follow you just to get the follow back and then stop following you once you follow them, it’s worth keeping track of.
 Personally, I don’t get that strategy – especially if the person is in your area why not just follow back?

-All of these features are free which is fantastic if you’re blogging on a budget.
+All of these features are free up to 5000 followers which is fantastic if you’re blogging on a budget.

 3. RT and MT tweets by people you want to connect with